InflectionPointNFT/Avastars-Contracts/docs/AvastarMinter.md

 Mint an Avastar Prime for a purchaser who has previously deposited funds.
 Invokable only by minter role, when contract is not paused.
+Minted token will be owned by `_purchaser` address.
 This function does not emit an event, but if successful, the `AvastarTeleporter` contract will emit a `NewPrime` event.

 ```solidity